House of a Different Color

 When our work day comes around, we are probably going to work on scraping/painting/conditioning our extremely weathered front porch floor.
 I've been working on color combinations for our white-house-with-green-shutters in the Benjamin Moore Color Viewer, which I'm proud to say I finally figured out how to use.
 It refuses to give me a proper red door, though, so I have to fix that in Photoshop.

-I tried out combinations of browns, blues and greens (I like tone on tone stuff), but my favorites are the grays.
+I tried out combinations of browns, blues and greens (I like tone on tone stuff), but my favorite is the grays.
 Behold:

 Of course, this is a very simplified view.
 The porch railings, for example, would probably all be the light gray with certain parts accented with darker gray.
 And we might paint the gingerbread in two or three shades of gray, changing with the different patterns of shingles (pointed, rounded, etc.)